vgtomahawk/LR_GC_OOD/README.md

 train_for_snips.sh - Commands for snips <br/>

 <b>Notes:</b><br/>
    - In all of these scripts, you will need to set <b>super_root</b> to point to where the repo resides on your system.
-We need this because we use torchtext to preprocess, create the vocabulary, load and mini     batch our datasets, and we could only get it to work with absolute path specifications.
+We need this because we use torchtext to preprocess, create the vocabulary, load and minibatch our datasets, and we could only get it to work with absolute path specifications.